cedarrose/ee355project/readme.txt

 ---
 @usc.edu

 EE355 Final Project

-* PHASE 1 *
+### PHASE 1
 In phase 1, we implemented a netowrk of Contacts using user-defined Person, Contact, Email and Phone classes.
-Our program allows users to enter new contacts manually, add new contacts from a file, save all current contacts in the current network to a file, as well as remove or add contacts to the network using a main menu.
+As outlined in the project guidelines, Our program allows users to enter new contacts manually, add new contacts from a file, save all current contacts in the current network to a file, as well as remove or add contacts to the network using a main menu.

 ## How to Compile & Run
+** use c++11 **
 Running test_network.cpp:
     $ g++ std=c++11 test_network.cpp network.cpp person.cpp contact.cpp date.cpp misc.cpp -o network.out
     $ ./network.out